bedops/bedops/docs/content/revision-history.rst

 * :ref:`convert2bed` fixes and improvements

   * Added support for conversion of the `GVF file format <http://www.sequenceontology.org/resources/gvf.html#summary>`_, including wrapper scripts and unit tests.
+Refer to the :ref:`gvf2bed` documentation for more information.

   * Fixed bug in string copy of zero-length element attribute for :ref:`gff2bed` and :ref:`gtf2bed` (GFF and GTF) formats